ovh/docs/pages/platform/databases/grafana_01_capabilities/guide.fr-fr.md

 - Grafana 9.1

-You can follow the Grafana Release Cycle on their official page: <https://grafana.com/>.
+Please refer to the [DBMS lifecycle policy guide](https://help.ovhcloud.com/csm/en-gb-public-cloud-databases-lifecycle-policy?id=kb_article_view&sysparm_article=KB0048887) for recommendations on version upgrades and end of life announcements of major versions.
+Additionally, you can follow the Grafana Release Cycle on their official page: <https://grafana.com/>.

 ### Grafana clients